 Wake up in the morning and *claps hands* WE’RE GONE!!!
 Famous words (along with the action) that I have been saying my whole life the night before I hit the road for a vacation.
 I think it was a way for my mom to get us all jazzed before a holiday.
 It’s funny because when you’re a kid you haven’t got a care in the world when it comes to travel.
 Doesn’t matter what clothes are packed, where you’ll be sleeping, eating, showering…just the fact that you’re “travelling” gets you excited.

 If you’ve managed to make it this far now you must waste time shopping in duty free, because like a good little traveller you arrived at the airport 3 hours ahead to avoid running to your gate like a frantic person.
-But question???
-Who’s buying that chocolate bar that’s the size of your leg before they board a plane?!?
+But this gives you ample time to buy that must have chocolate bar that is the size of your leg.
 Then there’s the gate hunt, that’s super fun too.
 Because I’m pretty sure whoever set up the gates in certain airports also never learnt the alphabet, because just as they announce that your flight is boarding you discover that 27F is oddly enough NOT right next to 27G, but in a different terminal all together.
 Enjoy your frantic run with your massive chocolate bar.

 But now for the fun part of travel, pulling out your deliciously packed snack, or if you’re me a full blown buffet.

 One of my go to’s for eating on a plane is my Baked NOT Fried Falafel but to spice things up a bit i’ve created a delicious side salad that goes amazingly well with those tasty little morsels.